Welcome to Turtle Island Storytellers

 As First Nations people, we are humbled by the wisdom of our elders and the deep connection they share with Great Spirit, the world of nature and family.
 We regard our elders as rapidly-vanishing and irreplaceable keepers of oral history, tradition and the environment.
 The values they extol represent an ancient legacy of knowledge which is becoming as endangered as many disappearing species in our fragile ecosystem.

-Wisdom of the Elders, Inc. is an American Indian 501(c)(3) not for profit corporation whose mission is the cultural preservation of indigenous elders’ oral history and cultural arts.
+Wisdom of the Elders, Inc. is an American Indian 501(c)(3) non-profit corporation whose mission is the cultural preservation of indigenous elders’ oral history and cultural arts.
 We record, preserve and share messages of wisdom and guidance, as well as story and song, from exemplary indigenous elders, tribal historians, storytellers and song carriers from native nations throughout North America.
 Our ultimate objective is to regenerate the greatness of cultural values among today’s and future generations of American Indians.
 To fulfill our mission of education, and acknowledging the need for reconciliation between Indian and non-Indian, Wisdom of the Elders also shares these rich teachings with all peoples, using public radio production and other educational venues in collaboration with diverse cultural organizations and educational institutions.
-Our projects include the public radio program, Wisdom of the Elders Radio and its companion website, the American Indian Speakers Bureau at Turtle Island Storytellers Network, educational curriculum and outreach materials, the upcoming biography, The Seven Commandments of the White Buffalo Calf Maiden: Martin High Bear (1919-1995), and The Respect and Honor Documentary Project.

-Privacy Policy | Contact Us | ©2004 Wisdom of the Elders
+Privacy Policy | | ©2004 Wisdom of the Elders